 Passports and Visas

-• Application must be made at the Spanish consulate in the United States from one to three months in advance of the date of departure.
-Most consulates require an appointment.
+• Individual visa applications must be made from one to three months in advance of the date of departure.
+Consulates and service providers may require an appointment.
 These appointments tend to fill up quickly so it is important to schedule your appointment sooner rather than later.
-Students can apply for their visa at either the consulate that has jurisdiction over her/his permanent address or her/his college address.
+Students can apply for their visa through the consulate that has jurisdiction over her/his permanent address or her/his college address.
 Requirements for individual consulates can vary so be sure to check the website of the consulate where you will be applying.
-Click here to access general visa information from the Embassy of Spain in the US.
+Click here to access visa information from the Embassy of Spain in the US.

 • All students should apply for a “long-term” visa.
 For students studying for one semester (more than 90 days but less than 180 days), the consulate will issue a non-renewable 180-day visa.